jenkinsci/insightappsec-plugin/README.md

 - Access to InsightAppSec.

 ## Installation
-The plugin may be installed using the jenkins plugin marketplace.
+The plugin may be installed using the plugin manager.
+For more information see https://plugins.jenkins.io/insightappsec

 Additionally the plugin can be installed by manually building the `hpi` file and uploading to your Jenkins installation.

 ## Usage